Mortgage Products

 Mortgage refinancing is the process of replacing your original mortgage with a new mortgage featuring more favorable terms or rates.
 You’re essentially replacing your initial mortgage with a new one, giving you an opportunity to lower your interest rate and reduce or lengthen the term length.
 If you’ve built equity in your home, you may also be able to take cash out during the refinancing process.

-• Personal information like your address, social security number, and employment status
+• Personal information such as your address, social security number, and employment status

-• Property information like your home’s estimated value and mortgage balance
+• Property information such as your home’s estimated value

 Approval

-After the application process, you may be pre-approved for mortgage refinancing.
+After the application process, you may be approved for mortgage refinancing (remember that approval may be conditional upon contingencies required by your lender).
 At this time, you’ll work with your lender to decide on terms, including your interest rate, repayment term, and any equity you’d like to access.

-After pre-qualification, your lender will request documents to help underwrite your new loan, including:
+Your lender may request documents to help underwrite your new loan, including:

 • Government-issued ID